top of page

 FBT (Family-Based Therapy) - A structured, evidence-based treatment most commonly used with children and adolescents experiencing anorexia nervosa or bulimia nervosa.
 Parents and caregivers take an active role in supporting nutritional restoration and recovery, working alongside the clinical team.

-MANTRA (Maudsley Model of Anorexia Nervosa Treatment for Adults) — A specialist treatment developed for adults with anorexia nervosa.
-MANTRA focuses on the cognitive, emotional, social and relational patterns that maintain the eating disorder, with a strong emphasis on the person's values and recovery goals.
+MANTRA (Maudsley Model of Anorexia Nervosa Treatment for Adults) - An evidence-based treatment developed specifically for adults with anorexia nervosa.
+MANTRA focuses on the cognitive, emotional, social and relational patterns that can keep anorexia going, with a strong emphasis on the person’s values and recovery goals.

 TBT-S (Temperament-Based Therapy with Supports) - A neurobiologically-informed treatment for anorexia nervosa and restrictive eating disorders that works with each person's underlying temperament traits, rather than against them.
 Family members and supports are actively involved in helping the person apply skills outside session, building practical strategies for recovery in everyday life.